pixelnest/pixelnest.github.io/tutorials/2d-game-unity/sounds/index.md

 Start the game and listen.
 Yeah, we have a music and sounds now!

 <md-note>
-_Note_: This method is enough for the tutorial.
-For a bigger game, it's probably too light.
-Your call.
+_Note_: This method is enough for the tutorial or for small projects.
+For a bigger game, it's probably too light, as you won't be able to easily manage hundreds of sounds.
 </md-note>

 # Next Step